 Fairmont hot springs

-The Fairmont Hot Springs Resort is in the small town of Fairmont Hot Springs.
+The Fairmont Hot Springs Resort is in the small town of Fairmont Hot Springs, BC.
 The waters here are crystal clear, natural and odourless: a pretty great spot to relax!

-Another resort style hot spring is Halcycon Hot Springs.
+Another resort-style hot spring is Halcyon Hot Springs.
 These springs are surrounded by alpine peaks, turquoise lakes and tonnes of wildlife.
 The pools are open all year round.
 The hotter pool is about 41c, there’s another one which is about 35c and the coolest is 29c.
 The waters here are even said to help provide relief from arthritis, osteoporosis, and gout!

 Nakusp Hot Springs